My Experience With the 8-Hour Diet

 Why I Chose to Do the 8-Hour Diet

 At this point in my life, I’m eating when I wake up, right before I go to sleep, and way too much in between!

-- Day 7: 193.6
+- Day 7: 193.6 (BMI 30.3)

 January 4 - I'm enjoying all the comments on the bottom of the page.
 Like another reader I am finding that I feel less bloated and lighter in general.
 I wasn't going to weigh myself until the week was over, but I couldn't help but weigh myself this morning.
 I'm down 5 lbs!
 That was very easy!

 I was very hungry this morning.
 That's the first time I've been hungry.
 I didn't eat very much yesterday.
-My 8-hour window closed and we had company there, so I didn't really get to eat my evening meal.
+My 8-hour window closed and we had company, so I didn't really get to eat my evening meal.
 I had a little bit to eat before the company came.
 Now it's 3:30 in the afternoon and I still haven't eaten because my "window" didn't open up until 2 and I've been at work.
-Although at this point I'm no longer feeling hungry, so I must not have been as hungry as I felt this morning.
-I probably won't get a chance to eat now until around 7PM.
-So that will be over 24 hours fasting.
+At this point I'm no longer feeling hungry, so I must not have been as hungry as I felt this morning.
+I probably won't get a chance to eat now until around 7 p.m., so that will be over 24 hours fasting.

 I actually believe this diet has a lot more to offer than a gimmick; it "rests" your digestive system, you eat less, and you are more aware of the fact that you weren't actually eating from real "hunger" before you started this diet.
 That's been the revelation for me.
 I wasn't actually hungry when I was eating first thing in the morning every day.
 Why stuff calories in a body that isn't asking for them?
 It's nice to learn that you can go quite a long stretch "fasting" without feeling any serious hunger pangs.
 I really feel a bit more in control of my hunger now.